 Some of the ideas that find themselves in business agility came from the study of complexity science and the notion of complex adaptive systems, where a perfect understanding of parts of the process doesn’t translate into a perfect understanding of the whole system’s behavior.

-The outcomes of software teams in such complex adaptive systems is unpredictable but does eventually form a recognizable pattern.
+The outcomes of software teams in such complex adaptive systems is unpredictable but do eventually form a recognizable pattern.
 The agile framework was developed to take advantage of the ever-changing project environments.

 Business Agility Framework